programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 In this lesson we will learn how to use a graph database to store and analyze complex networked information.
 Networks are all around us.
-Sociologists and psychologists use networks to better understand how people are connected.
+Social scientists use networks to better understand how people are connected.
 This information can be used to understand how things like rumors or even communicable diseases can spread throughout a community of people.

 The patterns of relationships that people maintain with others captured in a network can also be used to make inferences about a person's position in society.
 For example, a person with many social ties is likely to receive information more quickly than someone who maintains very few connections with others.
+Using common network terminology, one would say that a person with many ties is more central in a network, and a person with few ties is more peripheral in a network.
 Having access to more information is generally believed to be advantageous.
-A sociologist would say that a person with many ties is more central in a network, and a person with few ties is more peripheral.
 Similarly, if someone is very well-connected to many other people that are themselves well-connected than we might infer that these individuals have a higher social status.

 Network analysis is useful to understand the implications of ties between organizations as well.